What Is a Digital Experience Platform? DXP vs CMS vs WEM

 Even more importantly, how do you find time to innovate?

 Artificial Intelligence is the key here.
-It can assist you all across the experience, from doing the grunt work that powers personalization to discovering hidden insights within your data.
+It can assist you across the experience, from doing the grunt work that powers personalization to discovering hidden insights within your data.

 Having intelligence intrinsically in the DXP, where it has access to data from every tool and touchpoint, is the ultimate seat for AI to understand and improve the experience — from acquisition to loyalty.